 A brief word of warning here.
 Credit cards, and the concept of credit itself, can be scary to a lot of people, and in many cases there's a good reason for that.
 If you're unable to control your spending, or have a history of spending beyond your means, or aren't in the habit of paying your bills on time, then this isn't quite for you.

 The same is true if you regularly keep balances on your credit cards and pay monthly interest, since the interest you pay will far outweigh any rewards you earn.
 Financial responsibility is the bedrock of any sustainable travel aspirations, so make sure you can manage your money before you strive to maximize your rewards.

 Now, by some distance, the most generous Canadian financial institution in terms of doling out mouthwatering signup bonuses is American Express.
 Their introductory travel rewards product, the American Express Gold Rewards Card, is the perfect starting point for a miles and points newbie.
-The card is easy to get approved for, waives the first year's annual fee, and its signup bonus is currently at an all-time high: 30,000 Membership Rewards points when you add a supplementary card and spend at least $1,500 on the card in three months.
+The card is easy to get approved for and its signup bonus offers 25,000 Membership Rewards points when you add a supplementary card and spend at least $1,500 on the card in three months.

 Depending on availability, these points can be used for a long-haul return flight within North America (if you transfer them 1:1 to Aeroplan), a couple of short-haul return flights (if you transfer them 1:1 to British Airways Avios), or saved up for a larger redemption to farther destinations, perhaps in business or first class.

 If some of the above sounded like Greek to you, keep reading the blog and we'll cover how to use points to make all of the above such redemptions in great detail.

 Some of the other excellent credit card offerings in Canada that routinely have great signup bonuses are as follows.
 These cards all present great opportunities if you're just starting out, and I'll be doing a full profile of each of the above cards in the coming weeks.